H-2B Compliance: Make Sure Your Company is Prepared for an Audit

 Staying in compliance with record retention requirements as an H-2B employer can often seem like a daunting task.
 However, such compliance is crucial, especially in the case of an audit or investigation by the Wage and Hour Division or the Employment and Training Administration Division of the U.S. Department of Labor (“DOL”) or the Fraud Detection and National Security directorate of the U.S. Citizenship and Immigration Services (“USCIS”).

-Set forth below are the most common errors uncovered in an H-2B audit.
+Set forth below are common errors often uncovered in an H-2B audit.

 - No record of a copy of the job order being provided to the H-2B worker in a language understood by the H-2B worker no later than at the time the H-2B worker applies for the visa abroad.
 No record of a copy of the job order also being provided to U.S. workers in corresponding employment no later than on the day work commences.